5 ways of checking for duplicates in Google Sheets

 Only the cells with the same combination of email address and name were removed

-Using conditional formatting to highlight duplicates in Google Sheets
+2.How to highlight duplicates in Google Sheets using conditional formatting

 1. Select the range of cells you want to analyze and click Format -> Conditional Formatting.